forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: We've grouped the multiple flags of `project deploy|retrieve start` in the `-h|--help` output so you can easily find that special flag you love so much.
-For example, we group the testing flags under TEST FLAGS and deleting metadata under DELETE FLAGS.  (plugin-deploy-retrieve PR [#626](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/626))
+* NEW: We now group the multiple flags of `project deploy|retrieve start` and `org create scratch` in the `-h|--help` output so you can easily find that special flag you love so much.
+For example, we group the testing flags of `project deploy start` under TEST FLAGS.
+For `org create scratch`, we group the flags that override options in the scratch org definition file under DEFINITION FILE OVERRIDE FLAGS.  (plugin-deploy-retrieve PR [#626](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/626), plugin-org [#685](https://github.com/salesforcecli/plugin-org/pull/685))

 * NEW: Retrieve source files from your org into a directory other than the defined package directories with the new `--output-dir` (`-r`) flag of `project retrieve start`.
 If the output directory matches one of the package directories in your `sfdx-project.json` file, the command fails. (plugin-deploy-retrieve PR [#627](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/627))

 * FIX: You can now generate a custom field of type `Number` on an object using the `schema generate field` command.
 (GitHub issue [#2142](https://github.com/forcedotcom/cli/issues/2142), plugin-sobject PR [#292](https://github.com/salesforcecli/plugin-sobject/pull/292))

+* FIX: The description for the `--test-level` flag of the `project deploy start|validate` commands in their `--help` correctly refers to the `--tests` flag; previously it mentioned the non-existent `--run-tests` flag.
+(GitHub issue [#2117](https://github.com/forcedotcom/cli/issues/2117), plugin-deploy-retrieve PR [#622](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/622))

 ## 1.79.0 (May 24, 2023) [stable]